-- are in good academic standing with a minimum grade point average of 3.3; and - have completed all core coursework (28 core credits) and at least 3 credits of PHS 700: Integrative Research Seminar.
+- Are in good academic standing with a minimum grade point average of 3.3; and - Have completed all core coursework (28 core credits) and at least 3 credits of PHS 700: Integrative Research Seminar.

-The student may initiate the comprehensive examination process at any point after the core coursework is completed.
+The student may initiate the comprehensive examination process at any point after the core coursework (plus 3 PHS 700 credits) is completed.
 Enrollment must occur by the trimester after which all core coursework has been completed.

-It is the responsibility of the student to notify the Program Director in writing (email) of his/her intention to register for the comprehensive examination.
+It is the responsibility of the student to notify the Program Director in writing (email) of their intention to register for the comprehensive examination.
 The examination is offered each trimester on an as-needed basis, depending on student need and availability.